LucieSebestova/english-for-designers/index.md

 # Hi, I'm Lucie
-I’m a graphic designer and illustrator.
+Graphic designer and illustrator.
 I enjoy creating new brand identities that are practical, creative, and beautiful.
 Also, I come from an amazing and supportive family that has shaped who I am and where I am today.
 Thank you. ❤️

 # My work